saurabh1088/notes/AI/Reboot.md

 network performs on a given task, using backpropagation and optimization algorithms like gradient descent.

 ### Activation functions
+Activation functions are mathematical operations applied to the output of each neuron in a neural network.
 - Activation function
     - Activation functions introduce non-linearity into the network, allowing it to learn complex patterns.
         - Sigmoid